 Tax-sheltered returns: Investment income earned on your RRSP investments are tax-sheltered and will not be taxed until you withdraw funds from your account.

-Lower Taxes: Most Canadians will fall into a lower tax-bracket in retirement.
-What this means is that when they start withdrawing funds from their RRSP in retirement, they will likely pay tax at a lower rate than would have been possible at the peak of their earning years.
+Lower Taxes: Most Canadians will fall into a lower tax bracket in retirement.
+This means that when they start withdrawing funds from their RRSP in retirement, they will likely pay tax at a lower rate than would have been possible at the peak of their earning years.

-For more on how you can increase your Canada Child Benefits by making an RRSP contribution, click here.
+For more on increasing your Canada Child Benefits by making an RRSP contribution, click here.

 Income splitting between spouses: RRSPs can be used for income splitting between spouses in such a way that benefits both individuals and lowers their combined tax rates in retirement.
 This works especially well if one spouse is in a significantly higher tax bracket than the other spouse.

-If you are still alive at 71 years of age, the government will come for your RRSP.
+If you are still alive at 71, the government will come for your RRSP.
 Okay, scratch that!
 Not really, but you will be required to shut down your RRSP account and do one of four things with it: